 In this document the words “thesis” and “dissertation” shall be interpreted synonymously.

-I. The assessment of candidates for the Ph.D. in Theology or Church Music, or any other degree designated in particular cases by the Senate as a research degree shall be in the form of:
+I. The assessment of candidates for the Ph.D., or any other degree designated in particular cases by the Senate as a research degree shall be in the form of:

 (a) Assessment of coursework and prior learning (where required);

 II.
 Where a programme leading to the degree of Ph.D. has included coursework all such work must be submitted and accepted as being of suitable quality before progression to the thesis work can be sanctioned.
 The examiners of the thesis shall be provided with details of the coursework assessment.

 III.
 All arrangements and details in connection with the candidacy, to include the appointment of examiner(s), must be approved before the examination may take place.